MostafaRoohy/CPy/doc/cpypy_rules.md

     * `while ( ... ):`
 22. **No parentheses around `for` headers** (standard `for x in y:`).
-23. **Inside boolean-heavy conditions, you often use double-spacing around boolean operators**:
+23. **Inside boolean-heavy conditions, often use double-spacing around boolean operators**:

     * `  and  `, `  or  ` (especially in long expressions)